aas-integration/integration-test/inv_check/README.md

-Script to run Daikon on a given Dtrace file and find all methods that establish a given invariant.
+Script to identify a subset of methods in the corpus whose signature meets certain properties.
 Currently only a stub.
 Run

-    python inv_check.py
+    python find_methods.py

 to execute a test.